StephanStanisic/agda-mutual-induction-recursion/slides/slides.md

 $$
 Here $b' : \beta'$ and $u' : (x' :: \xi')P(p'[x'])$ are non-recursive and recursive earlier premises respectively.

-Dependence on earlier recursive premise can only happen through application of $f$, that is
+Dependence on earlier recursive premise should only happen through application of $f$, that is
 $$
 \beta[\ldots,b',\ldots,u',\ldots]
 $$